matlach/atinject/README.md

 note : logback can be replaced by any slf4j compatible implementation.

 ### Asynchronous Service
+Wrap java ThreadPoolExecutor and ThreadFactory that will be used to perform all asynchronous operation.
 ![Asynchronous Service](http://yuml.me/d8ac2fd9 "Asynchronous Service")

 ### @Asynchronous and Asynchronous Service
 Provides a way to execute asynchronously a method that either returns ```void``` or ```Future<?>```.
+Asynchronous execution of the method is ensured by the AsynchronousService.
 usage:
 ```java
 @Asynchronous public void performAsynchronously(...){...}